stpierre/resume/resume.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 June 2014 - June 2016

+* Technical lead on CI team providing services to teams maintaining
+  dozens of components for multiple products
 * Major contributor to ground-up greenfield overhaul of CI
   infrastructure, automating deployment of Gerrit, Jenkins, Zuul, and
   other supporting infrastructure with Ansible
 * Participate in both internal and upstream development of OpenStack
   components, including Nova, Glance, Keystone, Cinder, and Horizon
 * Core developer of `Rally <https://wiki.openstack.org/wiki/Rally>`_,
-  an open-source benchmarking tool for OpenStack and other systems
+  an open-source benchmarking tool for OpenStack and other systems,
+  2015-2017
 * Led development of internal REST performance monitoring tool, giving
   cloud operators greater insight into hypervisor performance